Expanding a franchise in Italy through Master franchising: how it works, why and when to use it

 Again, it is possible to provide in the master franchising agreement that, the master franchisor does not automatically take over from the Master Franchisee in relations with foreign sub-franchisees but reserves the right to do so, deciding from time to time with which sub-franchisee to maintain relations.

-3. Advantages of Master franchising
+3. Advantages and disadvantages of Master franchising

 There are many advantages for a franchisor in resorting to Master Franchising for its international franchise expansion.
 In fact, this model: